 - More affordable than most other bully sticks

-- Some owners complain the sticks are too thin, and that their dogs went though the bully sticks more quickly than with other brands
+- Some owners complain the sticks are too thin and that their dogs went through the bully sticks more quickly than with other brands

 Very high-quality bully sticks that are made in the USA from Brazilian cattle.